keglosson/stac-spec/best-practices.md

 The relationships are all described by a common `links` object structure, making use of the `rel` field to further describe the relationship.

+#### Dynamic Catalog Layout

+While these recommendations were primarily written for [static catalogs](#static-catalogs), they apply equally well to [dynamic catalogs](#dynamic-catalogs).
+Subdirectories of course would just be URL paths generated dynamically, but the structure would be the same as is recommended.

+One benefit of a dynamic catalog is that it can generate various 'views' of the catalog, exposing the same Items in different sub-catalog organization structures.
+For example one catalog could divide sub-catalogs by date and another by providers, and users could browse down to both.
+The leaf Items should just be linked to in a single canonical location (or at least use a rel link that indicates the location of the canonical one).
+It is recommended that dynamic catalogs provide multiple 'views' to allow users to navigate in a way that makes sense to them, providing multiple 'sub-catalogs' from the root that enable different paths to browse (country/state, date/time, constellation/satellite, etc).
+But the canonical 'rel' link should be used to designate the primary location of the Item to search engine crawlers.

 #### Mixing STAC Versions